 - SYNOP snow

-An automatic data checking system has been implemented recently at ECMWF.
+ECMWF runs an automatic data checking system.
 It triggers the production of alarm messages if an anomaly is detected in the quality or the availability of the data assimilated by the model.

 Selected statistical parameters (number of observations, bias correction, and mean bias-corrected background, analysis departures and probability of gross error) are checked against an expected range.
 An appropriate alert message (including a time series plot) is generated if statistics are outside the specified ranges.
 A severity level (slight, considerable, severe) is assigned to each message depending on how far statistics are from the expected values.
 Two kinds of ranges are used by the automatic checking: Soft and Hard limits.
 Soft limits are updated automatically using statistics from the last twenty days (extremes are excluded during this process).
 Hard limits are adjusted manually when required.

 Currently, the automatic checking is limited to data passing through the minimisation process (including VarBC passive data).
-It's being applied, twice a day, to the long cut-off 4D-VAR cycles.
+It is being applied, twice a day, to the long cut-off 4D-VAR cycles.

 Monitoring of GUAN stations